spiritfader/Buying-Guide/monitors.md

 # OLED (WIP)

+AR = Advance replacement, warranty practice where you are sent a new monitor prior to the manufacturer receiving your unit first.

 Warranty duration including burn-in coverage (years):
 - Acer: 0
-- AOC: 3, possibly advance replacement
+- AOC: 3 possibly w/ AR?
 - Asus: 3
 - Corsair: 3
-- Dell: 3, advance replacement
+- Dell: 3 w/ AR
 - Gigabyte: 3
 - LG: 2 in US, ? elsewhere
 - MSI: 3
-- Philips: 3, possibly advance replacement
+- Philips: 4 w/ AR in US, 3 elsewhere
-- Samsung: ? - 3, explicitly listed in specs of newer models
+- Samsung: ? - 3, only explicitly mentioned in specs of newer models

 ## 1440p 240 OLED